and-digital/and-workshop-corejs/README.md

 ## Feedback / Updates To Make (Backlog)

-- [ ] Ensure appropriate information about object / array equality vs string, booleans etc.
-- [ ] Update closures example with Express implementation
+- [ ] Update closure real world example to use private methods/vars (etc secrets)
-- [ ] Add exercises for each section (with explanation as tests)
-- [ ] Embed practices of test driven development into the content
+- [ ] Update tests with better descriptions
+- [ ] Look at the order of functional programming sections - we use reduce before we introduce it